gallomaria/MatchingProcedureOfParts/README.md

 [Python script link](Inventory_Translation.py)

 ### Matching
 The matching procedure begins with an initial comparison between the Product Identifier and the Mfr Part Number.
 For each match, a matching percentage is calculated based on the material description.
-The matched are them grouped by Product Identifier and arranged in order of similarity between the Product Identifier and the Mfr Part Number and percentage of description matching.
+The matched are then grouped by Product Identifier and arranged in order of similarity between the Product Identifier and the Mfr Part Number and percentage of description matching.
 The same procedure is then executed for the Supplier Mat.
 No.

 [Python script link](Matching.py)